Old Testament: Key Ancestors

 Approximately 13 references

-Leader of the tribe of Judah during the wilderness wandering (Numbers 1:7, 2:3).
-Brother-in-law of Aaron (Exodus 6:23).
-Listed in the genealogy of David and Jesus as father of Salmon (Ruth 4:20, Matthew 1:4).
+Leader of the tribe of Judah during the wilderness wandering (Numbers 1:7, Numbers 2:3) and brother-in-law of Aaron (Exodus 6:23).
+As father of Salmon, he stands in the genealogical line from Judah to David to Jesus (Ruth 4:20, Matthew 1:4).

 Key references: 1 Chronicles 2:10, 1 Chronicles 2:11, Exodus 6:23, Numbers 1:7, Numbers 2:3, Numbers 7:12, Numbers 7:17, Numbers 10:14, Ruth 4:20, Luke 3:32 (and 1 more)